Z_2 indices and factorization properties of odd symmetric Fredholm operators: Resum e

-Before discussing the use of $\Ind_2$ and its connection to other $\ZM_2$-indices, let us briefly consider quaternionic and even symmetric Fredholm operators in order to juxtapose them with odd symmetric Fredholm operators.
+Before turning tot the proofs of Theorems~\ref{theo-factorizing} and \ref{theo-Z2} as well as details on the $\ZM_2$-index theorems, let us briefly consider quaternionic and even symmetric Fredholm operators in order to juxtapose them with odd symmetric Fredholm operators.
 The following result follows from a standard Kramers degeneracy argument.

 \begin{proposi} Let $T\in\BM(\Hh)$ be a quaternionic Fredholm operator, namely $I^*\overline{T}I=T$.
 Then $\Ind(T)\in 2\,\ZM$ is even. \end{proposi}

 Next suppose given a real unitary $J$ on $\Hh$ with $J^2=\one$.
 This implies $J^*=J=J^{-1}$ and that the spectrum of $J$ is contained in $\{-1,1\}$.
 Note that, in particular, $J=\one$ is also possible.
 Then an operator is called even symmetric w.r.t. $J$ if $JT^tJ=T$, which is completely analogous to \eqref{eq-oddsym}.
 Such operators were studied in \cite{GP,Zag} and the references cited therein, and a variety of different terminologies was used for them.
 Again Proposition~\ref{prop-algebra} remains valid for the set $\BM(\Hh,J)$ of even symmetric operators except for item (v), the equivalent of which is that the operator $B=JT$ is symmetric $B^t=B$ if and only if $T\in \BM(\Hh,J)$.
 Next let us consider the set $\FM(\Hh,J)$ of even symmetric Fredholm operators.
 The following result, analogous to Theorems~\ref{theo-factorizing} and \ref{theo-Z2}, shows that there is no interesting topology in $\FM(\Hh,J)$.